Overview

 Customer Management

-Learn how to manage customer records
+Learn how to manage customer, contact and relted records

-Understand asset tracking and maintenance
+Understand tracking and maintenance

 Service Requests List